 For analytical reasons, I think it is important to see the difference between positive resistance and postprotest resistance.
 At the Disarmament Camps 92, 93 and 95 in Sweden, we had a rule against all protests and negative messages, which we felt made the resistance camps more constructive and attractive for both locals and the workers from the fighter-bomber company.
-But it wasnt until the Vine & Fig Tree plantings 2005; the Swedish plowshares started to experiment with a more consistent postprotest/proactive approach.
+But it wasn’t until the Vine & Fig Tree plantings 2005; the Swedish plowshares started to experiment with a more consistent postprotest, proactive and performative approach.

 Ok, this is a quick reflection which helps me understand the dynamics of resistance.